 Where such projects should live in the university is another problem.
 CPANDA is a project of our university library, and frequently that is the case.
 But financially hard-pressed university libraries can rarely fund these projects, nor can other university units.
-What unit will advocate the creation and maintenance of such information?
+What unit will advocate for the creation and maintenance of such information?
 Who will pay for and provide the technology support (primarily human resources, by the way) that make the creation and improvement of databases possible?
 The normal computer support unit ordinarily has neither the technical skills nor the incentive to play this role.
-What is needed is many more specialised units.
-How will we pay for the time of humanities scholars to participate in digital humanities projects that do not necessarily lead to traditional analogue academic publications?
+What is needed are specialized units such as Harold Short, Willard McCarty and their colleagues are training personnel for here at King's College.
+We have almost no comparable programs in the United States, and only a handful of humanities research support units.
+How will we pay for the time of humanities scholars to participate in digital humanities projects that do not necessarily lead to traditional analog academic publications?
 And how will we guarantee younger academic humanists that they will be rewarded rather than punished for their participation in the creation of databases and other digital products?
-I do not know the answers to these questions.
-As an experienced academic humanities administrator, I must acknowledge that there are fundamental financial, institutional and academic cultural barriers that stand firmly astride the road to a brighter digital humanities future.
+I do not know the answers to these questions, and my purpose this evening is primarily to sketch what I see as the promise of databases for the digital humanities.
+But as an experienced academic humanities administrator I must acknowledge that there are fundamental financial, institutional and academic cultural barriers that stand firmly astride to the road to a brighter digital humanities future.